-The 2015/16 season will be our seventy-second, and we have planned a full and varied concert programme culminating in Vivaldi's Gloria in May 2016.
-Along the way we have a Christmas concert to look forward to and will also be joining musicians from Oriflamme to perform a Schubert Mass in January.
+The 2016/17 season is our seventy-third, and we have planned a full and varied concert programme culminating in Puccini's Messa di Gloria in May 2017.
+Along the way we have a Christmas concert from our Singers to look forward to and will also be joining musicians from Oriflamme to perform Verdi's Requiem in January.

 We all of us greatly enjoy the challenge of learning new works and performing them to a high standard.
 Most of all, however, we sing to make a contribution to the musical life of Coventry and Warwickshire and to enjoy the experience of making music together.
 It would be our pleasure to welcome you to the choir should you choose to join us.John Atkins